Track wildlife on the move in the incredible Serengeti National Park, the jewel in Tanzania’s crown

 Serengeti holiday highlights

 This huge national park is broadly divided into four main wildlife-viewing areas.
 Thanks to its incredible biodiversity and quintessential savannah landscapes, the most popular of these is the Seronera Valley in the central Serengeti.
-If you’ve dreamed of an African safari, it is likely that this is what you would’ve imagined.
+If you’ve dreamed of an African safari, this is what you'll have likely imagined.
 This valley is crossed by a number of rivers and dotted with lakes giving it a year-round water supply, and wherever there is water animals will gather.
 The region has a healthy population of big cats with lion and cheetah often spotted roaming the grassy plains or sleeping in the shade of a flat-topped acacia tree.
 If you’re extremely lucky, you may even spot a hunt play out in front of you.
 The lavish and unfenced Roving Bushtops, sister property to the famous Mara Bushtops and Serengeti Bushtops, is our camp of choice here.
 Alternatively, if you’re travelling between mid-December to March (when the massive herds are in the southern part of the Serengeti), the semi-permanent Serengeti Explorer Camp is another excellent choice.

 From here, the wildebeest and zebra (and the Serengeti Explorer Camp) move northwards into the Western Corridor which follows the Grumeti River from the Seronera Valley to Lake Victoria.
 The river marks the first major test of the year for the travelling herds and dazzles as great Nile crocodiles lie in wait under the surface of the water while big cats inhabit the landscapes to the south and north.
 Not as many people head this far west so if you’re seeking a more intimate and less crowded migration experience, this area is a great option.
 If even luxe camping isn’t for you, the Serengeti Serena Safari Lodge with its individual rondovals, is situated within easy reach of the river.